double16/linux-dev-workstation/CONTRIBUTING.md

 # Contributing

 Fork this repo, create a branch, and submit a PR.
 CI is done using CircleCI by using a Docker container to build the Vagrant box.
-You can build your fork to verify your changes pass.
+Build your fork to verify your changes pass.
+See the commands in `.circleci/config.yml` for how it's built.

 ## Update Puppet Modules